cjlee112/pygr/doc/rest/reference/worldbase.rst

 How does worldbase access metabases?
 ---------------------------------------------
-The list of metabases is read from the environment variable PYGRDATAPATH.
+The list of metabases is read from the environment variable WORLDBASEPATH.
 If this variable is empty or missing, the default path for worldbase to search is the user's home directory (\$HOME) and current directory, in that order.
-PYGRDATAPATH should be a comma separated list of "resource path" strings, which must be one of the following:
+WORLDBASEPATH should be a comma separated list of "resource path" strings, which must be one of the following:

 * A directory path (e.g. /usr/local/pygrdata), in which worldbase should